OffsetMods538/Github-Resourcepack-Manager/README.md

 If you are using a hosting service, then you should ask their support if they allow using this mod.
 Some hosts may not like you hosting an HTTP server.

+## This readme is outdated.
+I'm working on better documentation and it will be published [here](https://docs.offsetmonkey538.top/Github-Resourcepack-Manager/)

 #### Table of contents
 - [How it works](#how-it-works)
     * [HTTP server](#http-server)